imbforge/DistancePlotter/README.md

 - select which color the samples are plotted in

 ### Statistics ###
+- !
+Note: don't get nervous, if no statistics is shown immediately.
+It takes a bit... !
 - DistancePlotter will calculate Mann-Whitney (aka Wilcoxon) test on all data selected in the column to plot
 - a matrix of all vs. all will be shown and can be downloaded as csv (comma separated file)